SMALL BUSINESS RESOURCES

 How to calculate GST payable

-Simply Google ‘New Zealand GST calculator’ to discover a host of free small business GST calculators ready to determine the GST payable in any transaction.
+If you need assistance working out GST and the above formulas become hazy, help is available online.
+Simply Google ‘New Zealand GST calculator’ or use an online GST calculator to discover a host of free small business GST calculators ready to determine the GST payable in any transaction.

-How to calculate GST for Small Businesses
+How to calculate GST for NZ Small Businesses

-As a small business, if you’re turning over more than $60,000 per year and registered for GST, simply add 15% to your intended sales price when making a sale.
+As a small business, if you’re turning over more than $60,000 per year and GST registered, simply add 15% to your intended sales price when making a sale.
+You can use the above formulas or an online small business GST calculator.

-If your small business issues invoices in the usual course of your sales process, you’ll need to clearly indicate the GST component of the sale in an itemised manner on any tax invoice you issue.
+If your small business issues invoices in the usual course of your sales process, you’ll need to indicate the GST component of the sale in an itemised manner on any tax invoice you issue.